SeaGL/seagl.github.io/_posts/2022-10-07-Building-a-virtual-SeaGL.md

 ## Civility

 For some reason, people tend towards being more mean over the Internet.
-Misunderstandings may escalate and, for a technical audience, abuse tools become a real concern.
+Misunderstandings may escalate and, especially for a technical audience, abuse tools become a real concern.
 Traditional moderation methods are still relevant, but the speed and scale of a response may be much more challenging.

 ## Community